 PowerPay is a free online Utah Cooperative Extension program that works by adding the number of monthly payments from paid off debts to monthly payments for existing debts.
 As each creditor is repaid, remaining creditors receive larger payments with freed up cash, which results in time and interest savings.
 To generate a PowerPay calculation, help your client prepare a list of creditors and the outstanding balance, monthly payment, and interest rate for each debt.

 5. Consider Refinancing

-Have your client look into refinancing existing debt (e.g., balances on credit cards) if current interest rates are lower than the rate he or she was previously paying, and your client has the willpower to not run up credit card balances again.
-Before refinancing, however, work with your client to check the required fees to make sure that the interest savings is not offset by closing costs, application fees, and other expenses.
+Have your client look into refinancing existing debt, like balances on credit cards, if current interest rates are lower than the rate currently being paid, and if the client has the willpower to not run up credit card balances again.
+Before refinancing, work with your client to check fees to make sure that the interest savings is not offset by closing costs, application fees, and other expenses.

 6. Borrow Cheaper Money

 Consider talking to your client about transferring high-interest credit card debt to lower-interest loans and credit cards.
 Other relatively inexpensive borrowing options are cash-value life insurance policies, family loans, and credit union loans.
 Advise your client to avoid high-cost borrowing from payday lenders and car-title loans.